OpenZeppelin/contracts-wizard/packages/core-cairo/README.md

 ```
 The default options that are used for [`print`](#print).

+### Contract specific functions

+#### `erc20.getInitialSupply`

+Calculates the initial supply that would be used in an ERC20 contract based on a given premint amount and number of decimals.

+- `premint` Premint amount in token units, may be fractional
+- `decimals` The number of decimals in the token

+Returns `premint` with zeros padded or removed based on `decimals`.
+Throws an error if `premint` has more than one decimal character or is more precise than allowed by the `decimals` argument.

+### Utility functions

+#### `utils.toUint256`

+Returns Uint256 components for low and high bits based on a given number in string format.

+- `num` Number in string format

+Returns an object with lowBits and highBits.
+Throws an error if the provided number is larger than 256 bits.

 ### Examples

-Import the contract type(s) that you want to use from the `@openzeppelin/wizard-cairo` package:
+Import the contract type(s) or function categories (e.g. `erc20`, `erc721`, or `utils`) that you want to use from the `@openzeppelin/wizard-cairo` package:

 ```js
 import { erc20 } from '@openzeppelin/wizard-cairo';